infotrex/bulk-upload-to-opensea/README.md

      </ul>
    <li>Click and Select the “src” folder.</li>
    <li>Click and “save this form”</li>
-     <li>Click “open chrome browser” will popup new chrome browser, login / sign-in your metamask account.
+     <li>Click “open chrome browser” will popup a new chrome browser, login / sign-in your metamask account.
 Download metamask extension if don’t have</li>
      <li>And click “start” to let it run.</li>
   </ul>